University of Northwestern – St. Paul: Media

 The mission statement for the University of Northwestern – St. Paul's media ministry is: "to lead people to Christ and to nurture them in their spiritual growth through Christ Centered media".

 University of Northwestern – St. Paul students operate a campus radio station, theMEL.fm, and a student television station. theMEL.fm is a station that broadcasts on KTIS-HD3 as well as a live Internet stream.

-Music
+Performing arts

 Music ensembles at Northwestern include the Northwestern Choir, UNW Orchestra, Symphonic Band, Jazz Band, Con Brio Men's Chorus, Amata Women's Chorale, and numerous chamber ensembles.
 UNW Music degrees are accredited by the National Association of Schools of Music.
+The program has boasted awards from The American College Theatre Festival (ACTF), as well as having students win Irene Ryan Acting Scholarships.
+The Department of Music & Theatre hosts five theatrical productions each year with a total of 17,755 tickets sold in the 24-25 school year alone.
+The program has put on broadway titles such as The Prince of Egypt, Newsies, Mary Poppins, and Peter Pan.

+Each year, the university puts on Christmas At Northwestern, a musical worship concert that includes students from all of the school's musical ensembles together to celebrate Christmas.
+The performance is widely attended and beloved by the surrounding community.